zchr/art/README.md

 # Art
-A Chrome extension that gives quick art history lesson with each new tab.
+A Chrome extension that gives a quick art history lesson with each new tab.

 ## It's live!
 Just head over to the [Chrome Web Store](https://chrome.google.com/webstore/detail/camjlcjebflgchepghjpjeiddegldhae) and download it.